nypesap/nypesap.github.io/docs/projects/posts/eris/0013-Business-Partner-Fianancial-Overviev.md

 ## Business scenario

+1. Custom column with code and reason on main list of Business partners
-1. Custom column with code on contract level
+2. Custom column with code on contract level